CICS110/CICS110.github.io/main/lectures/16_CSV_Files/Jared/index.md

 a specific order of fields when we convert the rows back to strings in this dictionary-centric approach.
 (I'm doing the newlines here as well.)

-Again, joining/turning the dictionaries into row-string is per-row operation, so a comprehension is a natural fit.
+Again, joining/turning the dictionaries into row-strings is per-row operation, so a comprehension is a natural fit.
 In order to get the desired order, I'm using an f-String (which also allows me to not need to explicitly convert the atomic number to a string).